docs

 growpart /dev/vda 1

-?> For CentOS6 and Debian8, you may encounter situations where the kernel and toolchain do not support hot reloading of the partition table.
-If this happens, you need to restart the operating system once after expanding the partition table.
+CentOS6 and Debian8, may encounter a situation where the kernel and toolchain do not support hot reloading of partition tables.
+In this case, you need to restart the operating system once after expanding the partition table.

 • Step 4: Confirm